SinghalSonal/todos-java21-docker/README.md

 * Java 21
 * Gradle 8+
 * Spring Boot 3.4+
+    * Spring Initializr (vscode extension)
     * Spring Web
     * Spring Data: Spring Data MongoDB and Spring Data Redis are used for data access.
 * Cloud Resources
     * MongoDB
     * Redis
 * Docker Container
     * Dockerfile: The `Dockerfile` in this project defines how to build a Docker image for the application.
 It specifies the base image, dependencies, and the steps to build and run the application.
     * Docker Compose: `compose.yaml` defines the services required for the application (MongoDB, Redis, and the application itself).
 Docker Compose simplifies the process of managing multi-container applications.
     * Images: The `compose.yaml` file uses the `mongo:latest` and `redis:latest` images.
 It is recommended to use specific versions in production.

 ## Local Development Setup